As markets Detach from Reality, Focus on Stocks Producing Real Things - Fat Tail Daily

-Continuing from our last discussion, Greg and I will dig further into the opportunities being presented in resource markets.
+Continuing from our latest discussion, Greg and I dig even further into the opportunities being presented in resource markets.

-As we detailed in our first chat, we both agree that this could be an especially timely point in the investment cycle to focus on commodity opportunities.

-Our latest discussion highlights the markets and companies that we believe should receive particular focus right now.
+A sector that still holds value in a global market that’s increasingly disconnected from reality, like the unwavering faith in high-flying US tech stocks.

 Regards,